Explore ways yoga can support your body, mind, life—and life’s challenges—more fully beyond the mat.

 What's a session like?

-Yoga therapy sessions may focus on a specific physical issue, a desired lifestyle change, stress reduction or some other concern or goal.
+Yoga therapy sessions can focus on a specific physical issue, a desired lifestyle change, stress reduction or some other concern or goal.
 Time is provided to discuss the client’s challenges, intentions and objectives, and explore applicable, customized physical practices and other techniques.
-Yoga therapy sessions are different for each client depending on their needs and goals, but all are designed to reconnect clients with their true selves, and empower them to make small but consistent positive changes that lead them in the direction of greater health, well-being and improved quality of life.
+Yoga therapy sessions are different for each client depending on their needs and goals, but all are designed to reconnect clients with themselves and empower them to make small but consistent positive changes that lead them in the direction of greater health, well-being and improved quality of life.

 Who is yoga therapy for?